NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 | ------ | ------- |
 | `no_override` | This can be used to cancel an @override or @override_conc expression of a `var` declaration.
 The compiler must be able to resolve to either `no_override` or not `no_override` at compile time, meaning any `if` branches to these can only rely on constants or constant parameters. (to be documented) |
 | `is_at` | This can be used to determine location in a grid1d connection.
 Will be documented later. |

+Enum parameters: Enum parameters are accessed using `par_identifier.value_identifier`, where `value_identifier` is one of the declared possible values of this enum parameter.
+The expression evaluates to `true` if the parameter has the given value, and `false` otherwise.

 ### Binary operator